hartwigmedical/gcpworkshop/README.md

 * The region is where your bucket will be created.
 Best to pick a local region.
 * The storage class impacts how your data is stored.
 Standard will be used for frequently accessed data.
 Nearline and Coldine for less accessed.
-* The access control can be per bucket or per file, normally per bucket is fine.
+* The access control can be per bucket or per object, more on that later/
 * By default data in encrypted with Google's internal keys.
 Customer Managed Encryption is also available, which we leverage to ensure no one can access our other than those we enable on the ACL.

-Create a bucket called `{yourname}-gcpdemo`.
+Create a standard storage bucket called `{yourname}-gcpdemo` in europe-west4, with object level access control and Google encryption.
 Bucket names have some restrictions: they must be globally unique; they should not have underscores; they must be lower-case.
 This is because you can expose data via direct URL access and must conform to the rules of DNS.

 From there its best to move to the command line.
 After you've create your bucket, you can use the `gsutil` tool to upload, download, and copy data between buckets.